|A fine portrait of former Brigade Sergeant-Major Royal Horse Artillery William H. Garlick He wear a single clasp

 Brigade Sergeant-Major - 30 July 1873

 Garlick served overseas in the Crimea from March to April 1856, and in Bengal, India from 8 November 1857 to 21

 April 1862.
 His time in Crimea occurred after the end of that war in February 1856 so he did not earn the Crimean

 War Medal.
 His discharge papers state his entitlement to the Indian Mutiny Medal with the clasp for Lucknow and

 the Long Service & Good Conduct Medal with a £5 gratuity.
 The documents also state that had he not been promoted

-Cutting an imposing figure and standing six feet tall Sergeant-Major Garlick might very well have
+Cutting an imposing figure and standing a commanding six feet tall Sergeant-Major Garlick might very well have

-been the personification of the stalwart NCO as portrayed by Nigel Green in the film Zulu.
+been the personification of the stalwart NCO as portrayed by Nigel Green in the film ZULU.
 One can almost hear

 Edward Stilliard - Photographer